andreiamini/mummly/README.md

 # mummly
+No Mother's Day gift?
+Run out of money?
+No worry!

-A quick hack to send phone calls with music or personalised texts.
-Done as part of the Birmingham Digital Week 2015 hackathon at the BBC
+Mummly is a quick hack to send phone calls with music or personalised texts.

+This hack was made as part of the Birmingham Digital Week 2015 hackathon at the BBC.

 ## How to run